Horizontal-Labs/.github/profile/README.md

 ---
 # Pipeline Setup Guide

-To reproduce our Argument Mining pipeline, we created this step-by-step manual to guide you thorugh it.
+To run our Argument Mining pipeline, we created this step-by-step manual to guide you through it.

 ## Step 1: Setup the Backend
 To begin, you'll want to set up the **[argument-mining-api](https://github.com/Horizontal-Labs/argument-mining-api/wiki)** repository.
-This repository contains the core logic, models, and API endpoints for discovering Argumentative Discourse Units (ADU).
-It provides the foundational services that the frontend will interact with.
+This repository contains the core logic, models, and API endpoints.

 ## Step 2: Setup the Frontend
-Once the API is setup, you can begin developing your frontend using the **[armin-app](https://github.com/Horizontal-Labs/armin-app/wiki)** repository.
-This repository houses the Vue-based Web Application.
-It is designed to call the endpoints provided by the argument-mining-api, allowing you to use our pre trained Models or different versions of OpenAIs GPT Models to extract ADUs, their Relationships to each other and their Stance.
+Once the API Server is setup and running, you can begin setting up the frontend using the **[armin-app](https://github.com/Horizontal-Labs/armin-app/wiki)** repository.
+It connects to the endpoints from the argument-mining-api and provides a simpler interface to use the pre-trained models or different versions of OpenAI’s GPT models.

 ## Step 3: Mine Arguments! 😄